kshnurov/mandrill_dm/README.md

 ### Mandrill Templates

-If you want to use this gem with mandrill templates you just have to add the `template` param to the `mail` function.
+If you want to use this gem with mandrill templates you just have to add the `template` param to the `mail` function and set the `body` param to empty string `''`.

 > We use `template` instead of `template_name` as described in mandrill documentation since `template_name` it's used by [ActionMailer](http://api.rubyonrails.org/classes/ActionMailer/Base.html).